Vittozich/laravel-SOLID-and-Utests-test-app/README.md

 - if you test models you need use `factories`
 - if you need (but you really need) clear (refresh) database after each test need to `use RefreshDatabase;` in test class with use requirement above class `use Illuminate\Foundation\Testing\RefreshDatabase;`
+- check logic of the methods and create regression test to testing mistakes and errors.

 <hr><br>

 ## Mistakes and disgusting in laravel tests